Direct, physically motivated derivation of triggering probabilities for spreading processes on generalized random networks: Generalized random networks

 \section{Generalized random networks}

 Our theoretical treatment builds on a formalism we introduce here for representing generalized random networks, an expansion of what we used in our connected, earlier work~\cite{dodds2011b}.
-We depict the essential features of a random network with the possibility of directed edges in Fig.~\ref{fig:gcgrn.sketch}.
-The most basic elements of networks are nodes and edges, and here we allow the following features encoded in two parameters: \begin{itemize} \item $\nu$ represents a set of arbitrary node characteristics such as node degree, node age, susceptibility to a given disease or message, etc.; and \item $\lambda$ represents a set of arbitrary edge characteristics such as direction, age, strength, conductance, etc. Since edges may have directional aspects, we must always be clear that edges are defined within the context of the nodes they connect.
-The variable $\lambda$ is defined with respect to a given direction of travel along a specific edge.
-We hence also use the notation $\bar{\lambda}$ to indicate the edge's measured characteristics when travelled in the opposite direction.
-In other words, if in moving in one direction along an edge between two nodes labelled, say, $i_1$ and $i_2$ respectively, we observe the edge is of type $\lambda$, then in travelling in the reverse direction from node $i_2$ to $i_1$, the edge will be of type $\bar{\lambda}$.
-A simple example is unweighted, directed networks where we can travel with or against the direction of each edge. \end{itemize}
+Our theory applies to large random networks with bounded degrees (such as the configuration model), since these graphs are all locally tree-like and can be approximated by multitype branching processes.
+Generalized random networks may contain a combination of directed and undirected edges, so they are in general nonsimple graphs.

-We take all variables to be discrete, a choice that does not limit us when considering applications for real world networks.
-We denote the sets of all node and edge types by $\mathcal{N}$ and $\mathcal{L}$, the entire network by $\Omega$, and the set of edges incident to a node of type $\nu$ by $\Lambda_{\nu}$.
+We depict the essential features of a random network with possibly directed edges in Fig.~\ref{fig:gcgrn.sketch}, noting that our analytic treatment will also cover more specialized random networks, such as those induced by bipartite graphs, or networks with multipartite structure (see Sec.~\ref{subsec:gcgrn.applicationbipartite}).
+The most basic elements of networks are nodes and edges, and here we allow the following features encoded in two types of labels: \begin{itemize} \item Node type, $\nu \in \mathcal{N}$: arbitrary node characteristics such as node age, susceptibility to a given disease or message, etc. The node type implicitly includes information about its degree, which we explain below. \item Edge type, $\lambda \in \Lambda$: arbitrary edge characteristics such as age, strength, conductance, etc. Since edges may be directed, edge type includes whether an edge is directed or not and its orientation if so.
+We thus use the notation $\bar{\lambda}$ to indicate the edge's type when considered as travelling in the disallowed direction.
+(There is no need to distinguish $\lambda$ or $\bar{\lambda}$ for undirected edges.)
+In other words, if there is a directed edge of type $\lambda$ from node $u$ to node $v$, we say there its type is $\bar{\lambda}$ when viewing $v$ as the source and $u$ as the target. \end{itemize} We take $\mathcal{N}$ and $\Lambda$ to be discrete.
+We denote the entire network by $\Omega$, and the set of edge types incident to a node of type $\nu$ by $\Lambda_{\nu}$.